mrbrowning/queueing/README.md

 Right now I haven't implemented any of the analysis logic, but the basic mechanism of the simulation is there.
-Customers are assigned a random checkout duration in milliseconds when they're spawned by a global customer source, which sends every new customer to the shortest line.
-Lines feed into kiosks, where the customer checks out for an amount of time equal to their checkout duration.
+Customers are assigned a random checkout duration in milliseconds when they're spawned by a global customer source thread, which sends every new customer to the shortest line.
+Lines feed into kiosk threads, where the customer checks out for an amount of time equal to their checkout duration.
 The number of lines is equal to or less than the number of kiosks.

 Quick start
 -----------